 Meanwhile, a new poll finds many New Yorkers are supportive of the Occupy movement, and a majority believe that they should be allowed to remain in the parks 24 hours a day.
 Go to full article

-Rensselaer, NY, Nov 01, 2011 — Weekend snow has not deterred protesters at Occupy Albany, a growing encampment across the street from the State Capitol.
+Albany, NY, Nov 01, 2011 — Weekend snow has not deterred protesters at Occupy Albany, a growing encampment across the street from the State Capitol.
 The demonstrators are firing up newly-acquired outdoor heaters and planning more actions, including future protests against the expiration of a millionaires tax and the possibility of state worker layoffs.
 Karen DeWitt paid a visit to the encampment and has this report.
 Go to full article

 Albany protestor Joe Lombardo.
 Photo: Karen DeWitt

-Rensselaer, NY, Oct 28, 2011 — Around 75 protesters from the Occupy movement chanted and demonstrated inside the State Capitol Thursday.
+Albany, NY, Oct 28, 2011 — Around 75 protesters from the Occupy movement chanted and demonstrated inside the State Capitol Thursday.
 They called Governor Cuomo "Governor 1 percent," and demanded he agree to extend an income tax surcharge on millionaires.
 Karen DeWitt was there.
 Go to full article

-Rensselaer, NY, Oct 25, 2011 — The Occupy Wall Street protesters camped out in Albany plan a rally supporting the state's "millionaire tax," as some organizers lash out at Governor Andrew Cuomo.
+Albany, NY, Oct 25, 2011 — The Occupy Wall Street protesters camped out in Albany plan a rally supporting the state's "millionaire tax," as some organizers lash out at Governor Andrew Cuomo.